joakimk/devbox-tools/README.md

 ### Offline or slow connection support

-Setting OFFLINE=true will make devbox-tools attempt to not use an internet connection, trying ot use local files and exiting early if that isn't possible.
+Setting OFFLINE=true will make devbox-tools attempt to not use an internet connection, trying to use local files and exiting early if that isn't possible.

     # The ruby version has been updated in the project, but you don't have it locally
     # and you're on a train with a bad connection, so you opt for OFFLINE=true.